About this medicine

 As with almost all medicine, the recommended treatments do not work for every single person.
 There is a risk the medicine will not work and your hair loss continues.
-If after more than 4 months your symptoms have not improved, you should consider scheduling a in person visit with a doctor.
+If after more than 4 months your symptoms have not improved, you should consider scheduling an in-person visit with a doctor.

 Inform your healthcare providers

 Telemedicine does not replace your primary care physician.
-It is important to keep your primary care physician and pharmacist informed of all medications you are taking, including those in this treatment plan as they can interact with other medicines you may be taking.
+It is important to keep your primary care physician and pharmacist informed of all medications you are taking, including those in your Keeps treatment plan, as they can interact with other medicines you may be taking.